Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

 .. code-block:: bash

-    # Going places and check where you are
+    # Going back one step and check where you are
     cd ..
     pwd